-Styrofoam is 95 percent air, making it ideal for packaging and disposable coffee cups.
-Unfortunately, Styrofoam, a brand name of a polystyrene product, takes a hefty toll on the environment and takes a very long time to decompose.
-Because of the harm this solid waste causes to the environment, many places have banned the petroleum-based material, including Orange County in California and Portland, Oregon.
+Though it has many uses and benefits, Styrofoam, a brand name for polystyrene foam, takes a hefty toll on the environment.
+Estimates vary for the breakdown of Styrofoam from a few years to as much as 1 million, depending on environmental conditions.
+Because of the harm this solid waste causes to the environment, many places have banned the petroleum-based material, including Orange County in California and the city of Portland, Oregon.

 In Styrofoam, atoms are bonded to one another strongly, making it very stable.
 Because of this stability, the plastic repels water, and resists acids, bases, salts and other corrosive substances.
 It is non-toxic.
 It has a long shelf life, making it convenient and cost-effective for businesses.
 It doesn't grow mold or bacteria, so it stays sanitary in storage, and helps keep food safe.
 The downside to Styrofoam's chemical stability is, once in the environment, it can remain for generations.

 Modes of Breakdown

 Although it resists most chemicals, Styrofoam is sensitive to sunlight in a process called photodegradation, or "breakdown by light."
 Over months, continual exposure to sunlight affects the outer layer of the plastic, discoloring it and turning it into a powdery substance.
 Because of this action, thin styrofoam packaging can break down in a few years.
 Inside a landfill and shielded from light, however, no such breakdown takes place.
 In addition to photodegradation, a process called leaching can occur when the plastic becomes excessively hot.
 Under these conditions, tiny amounts of styrene can seep out of the plastic and contaminate anything packaged in it.